musbhk/musbhk/README.md

 - MATLAB
 - Adobe Lightroom
 ## 🎯Goals
 My academic goal is to attend a Master programme  in Space Engineering at an ESA-affiliated university in Europe.
-Becaus of this, i'm drawing myself a path through coding languages, orbital mechanics and applied physics.
+Because of this, i'm drawing myself a path through coding languages, orbital mechanics and applied physics.
 ## 📸Hobbies
 - Football
 - Photography